nickldn2211/MovieAppProject/README.md

-This is a project created as Movie Search Application named NguyenMovie Using Next.js and Tailwind CSS
+This is a Web Project as Movie Search Application with the name NguyenMovie
+Technical: Next.js and Tailwind CSS